Skip to content

 Monument to Nicholas Winton

-Monument to Nicholas Winton in Prague, Czech Republic
+Monument to Nicholas Winton in Prague

 Thoughtful monument to Nicholas Winton located at the platform 1 of Prague main railway station.
 669 Jewish children were rescued by trains organized by him in 1939.
 These trains brought the children to London just before World War II started.